DENVER -- The Colorado Rockies and San Diego Padres finished the first week of the season headed in opposite directions.

 Just as he did Opening Day at Milwaukee on Monday, Jhoulys Chacin pitched 6 2/3 innings of one-run ball.
 The Rockies, whose rotation seemed questionable to outsiders entering the season, have received at least six innings from their starter in all but one game.

-NOTES: The Colorado lineup included four reserves -- right fielder Eric Young Jr., first baseman Jordan Pacheco, second baseman Reid Brignac and shortstop Herrera.
-Manager Walt Weiss said rest and recovery for the regulars factored into his decision along with keeping everybody involved. ...
+NOTES: The Colorado lineup included four reserves -- right fielder Young, first baseman Pacheco, second baseman Brignac and shortstop Herrera.
+Weiss said rest and recovery for the regulars factored into his decision along with keeping everybody involved. ...
 Weiss said he thought about including Michael Cuddyer in his lineup until the right fielder reported Sunday with soreness in his left wrist.
 Cuddyer rolled the wrist trying to make a diving catch in the eighth inning Saturday night. ...
-Padres manager Bud Black said pitcher Clayton Richard, who is scheduled to start the home opener Tuesday, had side session Sunday that was "very intense" and said Richard felt good and was "turning it loose."
+Black said pitcher Clayton Richard, who is scheduled to start the home opener Tuesday, had a side session Sunday that was "very intense" and said Richard felt good and was "turning it loose."
 In his first start against the Mets in New York, Richard gave eight runs, seven earned, on seven hits, including three homers, and two walks in 4 1/3 innings during an 8-4 loss.
 Black said Richard was unable to get loose in New York, but during Sunday's bullpen session, Richard had arm strength and arm speed and threw well. ...
 The Padres' only homer of the season came from Yonder Alonso on Opening Day. ...
 Black's lineup included six left-handed hitters among the eight position players.
 Left-handed hitters had a .255 lifetime average and .350 on-base percentage against Chacin compared to .221 and .303 for right-handed batters.